tmtsoftware/csw/docs/src/main/services/logging.md

     @@@

-Library allows to log an error with its full stacktrace as follows:
+The library allows you to log an error with its full stacktrace as follows:

 Scala
   :   @@snip [LocationServiceExampleClientApp](../../../../examples/src/main/scala/csw/services/location/LocationServiceExampleClientApp.scala) { #log-error }